Samantha Barks: Les Misérables and wider recognition (2012–2014)

-Broadway debut and West End return (2015–present)
+Work on Broadway (2015–2018)

 In July 2015, Barks began rehearsing for the world premiere of Amélie, A New Musical at the Berkeley Repertory Theatre in California.
 The show opened on 29 August and had its run extended to 18 October.
 In January 2016, it was announced that Barks was cast in the movie musical Strike!.
 Also, in February 2016, it was announced that she would star in the drama Interlude in Prague.
 In 2016, Barks and her Groove High co-star Jonathan Bailey reunited as the leads in Off-West End production of The Last Five Years at St. James Theatre from 27 October to 3 December 2016.
 She joined director Jason Robert Brown again for a one-off concert of his musical, Honeymoon in Vegas, at the London Palladium on 12 March 2017, starring alongside Arthur Darvill.

 Barks has continued her music career playing at various venues around the UK since her album release.
 Following her self-titled album release on 10 June 2016, she launched her first solo tour around the UK to promote and perform songs from her album at 13 venues.
 She performed live in concert at Mayflower Theatre in Southampton alongside guest singer Kerry Ellis on 20 May 2017.
 Barks made her American solo concert debut with four dates at Feinstein's/54 Below in New York City in July 2017.
 In September 2017, it was announced that Barks would be playing the role of Vivian (played by Julia Roberts in the film) in the stage musical Pretty Woman.
 The musical premiered at Chicago's Oriental Theatre in March 2018, before transferring to Broadway in July 2018.
 Pretty Woman marked her Broadway debut.

+Return to the West End (2019–present)

 On 5 December 2019, Barks was cast as Elsa in the West End production of Frozen, beginning in August 2021.

 Barks spent several weeks in March and April 2022 presenting the Elaine Paige on Sunday radio show on BBC Radio 2.
+In December 2022, it was announced that Barks would be doing a solo concert at the Theatre Royal, Drury Lane in May 2023.
+Orfeh, Bradley Jaden and The Overtones will appear as special guests.
+In May 2023, it was announced that Barks would be a judge on the upcoming ITV competition show Mamma Mia!
+I Have a Dream alongside Alan Carr, Jessie Ware, and Amber Riley.
+The show will follow the search for two musical theatre performers to play the roles of Sophie and Sky in Mamma Mia! in London's West End for its 25th anniversary.
+In 2025, Barks participated in and won the sixth series of The Masked Singer as "Pufferfish".